rubygems/guides/setting-up-webauthn-mfa.md

 click "Other Options" to use a hardware token.
 Other browsers may vary.
 6. You will now see your security device on the screen above the Nickname field.

-## Dealing with lost devices

-WebAuthn often depends on a connection with the physical device you used as your security device.
-If you lose the device, you will be unable to login.
-There is no recovery code for WebAuthn MFA.

-To manage the risk of losing a single device, you should enable multiple security devices.
-For example, you might enable your phone as well as a hardware token.
-Or you might use two hardware tokens and store the second token in a safe place that is separated from your computer (e.g. a fireproof safe or even a safe deposit box).

-The process for enabling additional devices is the same as the process for enabling the first device.
-Choose a nickname, click **Register device** under the "Security Device" heading and follow the prompts.